varphone/statrs/README.md

 Then submit a PR, preferably referencing the relevant issue.

+### Style

+This repo makes use of `rustfmt` with the default configuration.
+See https://github.com/rust-lang-nursery/rustfmt for instructions on installation and usage

 ### Commit messages

 Please be explicit and and purposeful with commit messages.